 Enjoy what is right in front of you.
 Now.

-No one knows what’ll be here or what’ll be gone tomorrow.
+No one knows what’ll remain after tomorrow.

 An old building you spent nights studying in without much care may fill you with a sense of home ten years down the road.
-An unfriendly hill you once climbed may become one of the most beautiful sights you’ve seen.
+An unfriendly hill you once climbed may become one of the most beautiful sights you’ve ever seen.
 A home you made sweet memories in may get torn down, making you search for your old beginnings.